 I will shortly come to what I mean by the word “understanding,” but before that, let me give you a glimpse into what my life had been before this understanding.

 I was always a shy kid and remained introverted.
-In school, I deliberately use to sit on the last bench to lose myself in the fantasy world where no one interrupts.
+In school, I deliberately sat on the last bench to lose myself in the fantasy world where no one interrupts.

 I had no interest in studies or extra-curricular activities.
 My teachers used to be concerned, but that never bothered me.
 Somehow, I manage to complete schooling (barely making it through), and then the societal conditioning began.

 I graduated as a computer science engineer and worked in the corporate industry for about 12 years.
 I had what you can call a comfortable life with a well-paying job, but there was this void, a sort of discomfort that was driving me crazy.
 Sitting in a cubical, I used to feel suffocated.

 I used to interact with my coworkers just for the sake of it.
-There was no genuineness in those associated.
+There was no genuineness in those associations.
 It felt like I was playing a role.
 All my efforts were just to fit in.

 For hours, I would stare at the outside view of the lush green grass from my office window.
-If you could see me from a particular perspective, it was something like a prisoner holding the prison bars and looking outside, hoping for freedom.
+If you could see me from a perspective, it was like a prisoner holding the prison bars and looking outside, hoping for freedom.

 As the years passed by, a lot of changes took place.
 I started seeing the futility of my pursuits.
 Eventually, this reality hit me that nothing in this life comes without an opposite, meaning, unhappiness accompanies every happiness.
 It is called duality or phenomenality.

 I started experiencing an empty awareness in my meditation where the individual “me” meditating started to disappear.
 I had no sense of my body or mind, just pure awareness.
 That’s what I mean by the word understanding.
 It means there’s no “I” doing the actions, but everything happens.